Ray Kurzweil: Films

 In 2010, Kurzweil wrote and co-produced the film The Singularity Is Near: A True Story About the Future, directed by Anthony Waller and based in part on the book The Singularity Is Near.
 Part fiction, part nonfiction, the film blends interviews with 20 big thinkers (such as Marvin Minsky) with a narrative story that illustrates some of Kurzweil's key ideas, including a computer avatar (Ramona) who saves the world from self-replicating microscopic robots.
 An independent, feature-length documentary, Transcendent Man, was made about Kurzweil, his life, and his ideas.

-In 2010, an independent documentary film, Plug & Pray, premiered at the Seattle International Film Festival, in which Kurzweil and one of his major critics, the late Joseph Weizenbaum, argue about the benefits of eternal life.
-Independent filmmaker Doug Wolens's feature-length documentary film The Singularity (2012) showcases Kurzweil and has been acclaimed as "a large-scale achievement in its documentation of futurist and counter-futurist ideas" and "the best documentary on the Singularity to date".
+In 2010, an independent documentary film, Plug & Pray, premiered at the Seattle International Film Festival, in which Kurzweil and one of his major critics, Joseph Weizenbaum, argue about the benefits of eternal life.
+Independent filmmaker Doug Wolens's feature-length documentary film The Singularity (2012) showcases Kurzweil.

 Music

 Our Lady Peace

 On December 12, 2000, Columbia Records released the Canadian alternative rock band Our Lady Peace's album Spiritual Machines.
 Although not initially so intended, the project evolved into a conceptual interpretation of Kurzweil's 1999 book The Age of Spiritual Machines.
 The band emailed Kurzweil to ask permission to use the title of his book for their project.
 Kurzweil's excitement at the prospect prompted them to invite him to record spoken excerpts from his book for the album.
 As a result, short tracks of spoken dialog by Kurzweil are interspersed among the album's songs.
 The Kurzweil K250 keyboard is also used on the album.